St James' Park: Facilities

 The Gallowgate End houses Shearer's, a sports bar and lounge, which is effectively another city centre nightspot in Newcastle, accessible only from the exterior of the ground.
 The bar is named after Alan Shearer.
-The Gallowgate also houses a large club shop, a police station.
+The Gallowgate also houses a large club shop and a police station.
 The Milburn stand houses the main box-office.
-In the south west corner there is also a cafe and a club museum.
+In the south west corner, there is also a cafe and a club museum.